brandonweiss/anti-pattern/source/posts/2014-05-06-shared-examples-with-minitest.html.md

 title: Shared Examples with Minitest
 ---

 I rarely if ever apply DRY principles to the tests I write.
 What might improve application code does not necessarily improve test code.
 Tests should be as verbose and repetitive as they need to be.
-If you can't look at an individual test and understand exactly what's going on without looking through several `before` blocks or nested contexts, then something is probably wrong.
-It's better to be a bit more verbose and repeat yourself a little than make your tests unreadable.
+If you can’t look at an individual test and understand exactly what’s going on without looking through several `before` blocks or nested contexts, then something is probably wrong.
+It’s better to be a bit more verbose and repeat yourself a little than make your tests unreadable.

 That said, sometimes you need to repeat nearly the exact same test over and over again.
 A good example would be for a `before_action` in a controller that ensures a user is authenticated.